 Pros and Cons of a Workers’ Compensation Lump Sum

-If you choose to collect your workers’ compensation as a one-time lump-sum settlement, our Scranton, PA, firm will assist you in negotiating a fair agreement, even against a large insurance company.
+If you choose to collect your workers’ compensation as a one-time lump-sum settlement, our firm will assist you in negotiating a fair agreement, even against a large insurance company.
 We are caring and knowledgeable and will provide you with the legal support you need.
-Our attorneys can help clients determine if a workers’ compensation lump sum is the more beneficial option for their situation.
+The team at our personal injury attorney offices in Scranton and Stroudsburg, PA, can help clients determine if a workers’ compensation lump sum is the more beneficial option for their situation.

 Lump Sum vs. Structured Settlement